© 2020 Baptist Health. All Rights Reserved.

 - Unresponsive to sounds or moving objects.

-The American Academy of Pediatrics offers these suggestions for getting the most out of a call to the doctor:
+The academy offers these suggestions for getting the most out of a call to the doctor:

 - Have a pen and paper ready to write down instructions and questions that come up during the call.